 The Dean, director, or department heads may delegate the authority to approve payments, but not the primary responsibility of the approver.
-Deans, directors and department heads document authority through completion of the AP Signature Authorization Form (Check Request, Wire Transfer Request Form) and BuzzMart Role Request Form.
 Delegated signers should always sign their own name, rather than sign the name of the dean, director or department head.
 Once a signature delegation is provided, it is valid until cancelled by the unit.